lorffine/todo_app/README.md

 ```
 ## Development server

+make sure to excute `npm install` in the porject folder first.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding